 Find your place in the world with a top-ranked education.

-Creighton is a wonderful place for students, faculty and staff to live, learn and serve.
-Sure, we know we’re one of the top Midwest universities and offer the best Jesuit education.
+Creighton is a wonderful place for students, faculty and staff to live, learn and serve in the Jesuit tradition.
 But don’t take our word for it.
 See what everyone else is saying about Creighton and our schools and colleges.

 One of “America’s Best Colleges”